 The enhanced specification includes a 180bhp engine coupled to Fiat’s latest nine-speed automatic transmission, Al-Ko Air Premium rear suspension, 1,800W inverter and a solar panel, plus Alde heating.

-There is an electric drop-down bed in the lounge, plus electric, retractable rear central bed, or twin beds.
+There is an electric drop-down bed in the lounge, plus an electric, retractable rear central bed, or twin beds.

 Prestige satin leather with special 40th anniversary embroidery and Dune furniture adorns the interior and all these special-edition models come with ceramic toilet and twin cassette modules.

-In the cab there is an extra-large 10.25in display with GPS facility, while in the lounge buyers get to enjoy a 22in full HD screen presenting TV programmes via the 85cm automatic satellite dish.
+In the cab there is an extra-large 10.25in display with GPS facility, while, in the lounge, buyers get to enjoy a 22in full HD screen presenting TV programmes via the 85cm automatic satellite dish.
 There is also an external electric awning as standard along with 40th anniversary edition exclusive graphics.

 Each model, which cost from £125,750, even comes with a commemorative personal gift pack.